gitleaks/gitleaks/README.md

 # Float representing the minimum shannon entropy a regex group must have to be considered a secret.
 entropy = 3.5

+# Keywords are used for pre-regex check filtering.
+Rules that contain
+# keywords will perform a quick string compare check to make sure the
+# keyword(s) are in the content being scanned.
+Ideally these values should
+# either be part of the idenitifer or unique strings specific to the rule's regex
+keywords = [
+    "auth",
+    "password",
+    "token",
+]

 # You can include an allowlist table for a single rule to reduce false positives or ignore commits
 # with known/rotated secrets
 [rules.allowlist]